Abscissa/DAuth/README.md

 void setPassword(string user, char[] pass)
 {
+	// DAuth knows that MinstdRand and MD5 do NOT provide crypto-grade
+	// security, so it won't allow the following to compile unless you
+	// include the compiler flag: -version=DAuth_AllowWeakSecurity

 	// Note: This randomizer is not actually suitable for crypto purposes. static MinstdRand rand;
 	auto salt = randomSalt(rand, 64);